-- Helps with worldwide geographic resilience by leveraging the Google Cloud locations where Google Cloud VMware Engine is deployed for worldwide geographic resilience.
+- Helps with worldwide geographic resilience by leveraging the Google Cloud locations where VMware Engine is deployed.

 - Gives you an option to reduce deployment costs and total cost of ownership for disaster recovery.

-- You must install, configure, and manage Zerto in your private cloud.
+- Install, configure, and manage Zerto in your private cloud.

-- You must provide your own licenses for Zerto when the private cloud is the protected site.
+- Provide your own licenses for Zerto when the private cloud is the protected site.
 You can pair Zerto running on the site with your on-premises site licensing.

 Zerto solution architecture